EndPointCorp/end-point-blog/2011/04/28/mysql-integer-size-attributes.html.md

 mysql>
 ```

-I had always assumed those size attributes were limiters, MySQL's way of providing some sort of constraint on the integers allowed in the field.
+I had always assumed those size attributes were limiters, MySQL’s way of providing some sort of constraint on the integers allowed in the field.
 While doing some recent work for a MySQL client, I attempted to enforce the range of a tinyint according to that assumption.
-In reality, I only wanted a sign field, and would have liked to have applied a "CHECK field IN (-1,1)", but without check constraints I figured at least keeping obviously incorrect data out would be better than nothing.
+In reality, I only wanted a sign field, and would have liked to have applied a “CHECK field IN (-1,1)”, but without check constraints I figured at least keeping obviously incorrect data out would be better than nothing.

-I wanted to see what MySQL's behavior would be on data entry that failed the limiters.
+I wanted to see what MySQL’s behavior would be on data entry that failed the limiters.
 I was hoping for an error, but expecting truncation.
 What I discovered was neither.

 ```sql
 mysql> INSERT INTO foo (field_ti) VALUES (-1);